Tham Lod rockshelter: Hunting and tool making

 The structure of Tham Lod indicates an ambush hunting strategy by humans that once occupied the area.
-Ben Marwick's study of Tham Lod found that there were a considerable amount of stone artifacts which supports that humans occupied the area at an estimated minimum number of 1722 artifacts.
-In fact, for the most of Tham Lod there were indications that the area was primarily an ancient tool workshop.
-The materials that may have been utilized to make the tools found were sandstone, quartzite, mudstone, andesite, siltstone, and slate; these tools included chopper-chopping tools, scrapers, sumatraliths (a typical artefact of the Hoabinhian), short-axes, disks, and utilized flakes.
-Despite the different amount of tools that were made, there were other variations in stone artifacts from different layers may have a correlation to trade activity among the humans that once lived in Tham Lod.
+Ben Marwick's study of Tham Lod found at least 1722 stone artifacts.
+The number of finds indicates that the site served as a tool workshop.
+Materials used to make tools at the site included sandstone, quartzite, mudstone, andesite, siltstone, and slate; these tools included chopper-chopping tools, scrapers, sumatraliths (a typical artefact of the Hoabinhian), short-axes, disks, and flakes.
+Variations in these stone artifacts may indicate that some of them were acquired through trade.